“Agile and light”

 Her fresh sounding, youthful voice, agile technique and secure intonation are a delight BBC Music Magazine 2012

 On television, Elin has appeared in BBC 2’s Birth of British Music, singing ‘Dido’s Lament’ by Purcell; in BBC 4’s series Sacred Music; in Channel 4’s How Music Works, presented by Howard Goodall; and in BBC 2’s A Musical Nativity on Christmas day, as well as being the voice of the recent Audi adverts!
-Elin was also the presenter and main performer in S4C’s six-part documentary Y Sopranos, and the Bafta-nominated Papa Haydn.
+Elin was also the presenter and main performer in S4C’s six-part documentary Y Sopranos, Papa Haydn and Adelina Patti.
+She has been twice nominated for a BAFTA Cymru (Best Newcomer, Best Presenter) and has presented for BBC 4 (The Proms) and BBC 2 Wales (Proms in the Park).
+Elin regularly presents for Radio Cymru, and is presenter on Radio Three's Early Music Late, on Sunday evenings.

 On the opera stage, Elin has played the part of Israelitish Woman in Buxton Festival’s acclaimed staging of Handel Samson; Pamina (Mozart The Magic Flute) at the Helix Theatre, Dublin and Bridgewater Hall, Manchester; Belinda (Dido and Aeneas) with OAE in the Queen Elizabeth Hall; Ninetta (Mozart La Finta Semplice) and Arminda (Mozart La Finta Giardiniera) in New College, Oxford; Despina (Mozart Cosi Fan Tutte) for Robin Ticciati and Cambridge Opera; Mermaid (Weber Oberon) and Coryphée (Berlioz Les Troyens) at the Châtelet Theatre, Paris; and Night/Nymph in the Armonico Consort’s popular production of The Fairy Queen.

 Elin has released five solo albums, and appeared as featured soloist on innumerable discs, for labels such as Universal, Naxos, Chandos, Hyperion, Coro, Signum, Collegium and Sain.
 In 2012, Radio 3 made her most recent recording with Florilegium, 'Vivaldi', CD of the Week; BBC Music Magazine awarded the disc five stars; while International Record Review placed it in their ‘Outstanding’ category.
 Pergolesi’s Stabat Mater, also with Florilegium, was BBC Music Magazine Choice of the Month; and her 2011 release Ravish’d with Sacred Extasies was awarded Pizzicato Magazine’s coveted Supersonic Award.
-Her recordings range from the renaissance to Handel to Elgar and beyond, and future releases include the Mozart Requiem with King's College Cambridge.
+Her recordings range from the renaissance to Handel to Elgar and beyond, and 2016 sees the release of a CD of songs by Morfydd Llwyn Owen (previously unrecorded) for Ty Cerdd, and Karl Jenkins' Cantata Aberfan for Deutsche Gramophon, alongside Bryn Terfel.